sei-protocol/sei-js/packages/create-sei/templates/vite-wagmi-template/README.md

 ## Repository Basics
 This repository includes basic features that allow you to connect to a wallet and use the wallet to interact with the chain.

-Additionally, basic examples and links to documentation are provided on the example homepage in `src/app/components/Homepage`.
+Additionally, basic examples and links to documentation are provided on the example homepage in `src/components/Homepage`.

 ### Web3 Provider
-This component is a Sei specific wrapper around CosmosKit Provider that should wrap the application.
-Wrapping the application in this provider will enable it to access hooks in CosmosKit.
+This component is a Sei specific wrapper around a Wagmi Provider that should wrap the application.
+Wrapping the application in this provider will enable it to access hooks in Wagmi.
 These hooks are enable connection to a wallet and interaction with the chain.

+In addition, this app uses [RainbowKit](https://www.rainbowkit.com/docs/wallet-button) which provides wallet connect functionality out of the box.

-To change the list of supported wallets, as well as connection configurations you can modify the `src/app/components/Web3Provider.tsx` component.
+To change the list of supported wallets, as well as connection configurations you can modify the `src/components/Web3Provider.tsx` component.

-### Wallet Connect Button
-This component provides an interface to connect your wallet to the application.
-It utilizies CosmosKit's hooks and modal.

-To customize the wallet connect button or connection logic, you can modify the `src/app/components/WalletConnectButton.tsx` component.
+### Changing the Chain
+This application connects to the arctic-1 devnet by default

+To change the chain the app connects to, edit the `selectedChain` variable in the `chain.ts` file in `src/app/constants`

 ## Expanding the ESLint configuration